AlgyJr/ios_guides/Understanding-Swift.md

 ## Strings

-Strings represent a series of characaters:
+Strings represent a series of characters:

 ```swift
 let hello: String = "Hello"
 let world: String = "World"
 ```

-You can use "string interpolation" to construct new strings:
+You can use **string interpolation** to construct new strings:

 ```swift
 let helloWorld: String = "\(hello) \(world)"    // "Hello World"
 ```

-Or you can use the "+" operator to combine strings:
+Or you can use the `+` operator to combine strings:

 ```swift
 let helloWorld: String = hello + " " + world    // "Hello World"